-Deladic value 200000

-Description Specifies the row limit for repartitioning a table as part of saving the table properties.
-If the table data exceeds this row limit, then the table will not be

-repartitioning using Scheduler.
+Default value 2000000 Description Specifies the row limit for repartitioning a table as part of saving the table properties.
+If the table data exceeds this row limit, then the table will not be repartitioned and instead you will be prompted to process the table repartitioning using Scheduler.